 Photography changes what we do

-Photography is a document of what we do, it gives us freedom to follow our curiosity or impulses.
+Photography is a document of what we do, it gives us the freedom to follow our curiosity or impulses.
 Images allow us to communicate, learn and interact.
 We invest our time to create and share images, we use photographs in work, presentations, artistic creations and speeches.
-An image can change what we thought to eat in the restaurant, but it can also make us assume the social responsibility of helping other people in the world, create references of people and alternative family forms and dare.
+An image can change what we think to eat in a restaurant, but it can also make us assume the social responsibility of helping other people in the world, create references of people and alternative family forms and dare.

 Photography changes where we go

 Photography can transport us beyond borders; the ocean floor, and the topography of Mars, confirm the existence of black holes.
 It makes us explorers and motivates us to discover the exotic places we want to go to.
 The image of a poster can decide the movie that we are going to see at the cinema.
 The image of a street can lead us to it or even where we can see lavender fields.

 Photography changes what we remember .

 Memory is mutable and slippery.
 Today as we document almost everything that happens to us, paradoxically, we are also creating our forgetfulness.
 We continually reinterpret images, they become talismans for memory, but they also create and interfere with individual and cultural transformation.

 Article inspired by the book Photography changes everything by Marvin Heiferman.

 Taking advantage of this article, we have asked some people, related or not to photographic creation, what photography is for them and they have told us: